maabed/karak-dashboard/README.md

-### Blue-dashboard template
+﻿### KARAK-dashboard template
-Blue-dashboard template is a premium admin dashboard theme with flat design concept.
+Karak-dashboard is a premium admin dashboard theme with flat design concept.
 It is fully responsive admin dashboard template built with Bootstrap 3+ Framework, HTML5 and CSS3, LESS and Sass.

 ### Issues

-Please check out Slack and the [issues](https://github.com/New-versions/Blue-dashboard/issues) to see what we're working on currently.
+Please check out Slack and the [issues](https://github.com/New-versions/karak-dashboard/issues) to see what we're working on currently.

 ### Guidelines for Pull Requests